How to Practise Speaking Japanese Online

 - Train every day at your own pace

-It works well as a daily speaking tool alongside kanji and vocabulary study, especially if your biggest barrier is “I know the words, but I can’t say them.”
+It works well as a daily speaking tool alongside kanji and vocabulary study, especially if your biggest barrier is “I know the words, but I can’t say them when the situation comes up.”

 FAQ